SilentSammy/puzzlebot_comms/readme.md

 - Run `rc_control.py`, setting the connection URL (at the start of the [`rc_control.py`](./rc_control.py) script) to the Jetson’s IP (e.g., `http://192.168.137.139:5000`).

 ## RC Control Instructions
+[`rc_control.py`](./rc_control.py) works by initializing a `PuzzlebotClient` connection to either a CoppeliaSim simulation, or the real-life Puzzlebot.
+It allows keyboard and controller inputs.
+To connect an Xbox controller, simply pair it to your PC, and run the program.
+This has only been tested with an Xbox controller, but may work with others.

-- **Navigation Mode Selection via Radio Buttons:**
+- **Navigation Mode:**
-  The keys `1`, `2`, and `3` are configured as radio buttons:
-  - Pressing **1** disables any auto-navigation algorithm (allowing pure manual control).
+  - Pressing the **1** key or **X** button disables any auto-navigation algorithm (allowing pure manual control).
-  - Pressing **2** enables auto-navigation using ArUco marker detection.
+  - Pressing the **2** key or **A** button enables autonomous track navigation.
-  - Pressing **3** enables auto-navigation using line following.
+  - Pressing the **3** key or **B** button enables auto-navigation using ArUco marker detection.

 - **Safe Mode Toggle:**
-  Additionally, you can toggle safe mode by (for example) pressing a designated key (such as `Z` in the code), which sets the client into safe mode.
-When enabled, velocity commands use the `/cmd_vel_safe` endpoint where acceleration is smoothly ramped to safe levels.
+  You can toggle safe mode by pressing the **Z** key or **Y** button.
+When safe mode is active, all velocity commands are sent to the `/cmd_vel_safe` endpoint, ensuring smooth acceleration to prevent overcurrent issues and potential brown-outs.

 - **Manual Control:**
   Use the keyboard keys:
   - `W` to move forward
   - `S` to move backward
   - `A` to turn left
   - `D` to turn right
+  - `C` for boost

   *Tip:* Ensure the OpenCV window is unfocused (e.g: by clicking on the taskbar) to prevent the video from lagging.

-- **Auto Mode:**
-  When an auto-navigation key is active (either `2` for marker tracking or `3` for line following), the robot automatically drives toward the target.
-When no auto algorithm is active (pressing `1`), only manual control is applied.
+  Use the controller:
+  - `Left joystick` for translational and rotational control
+  - `Triggers` for boost

 ## Using the Python Client